codechefmarc/localist_drupal/README.md

    2. Import migrations manually `drush mim <id_of_migration>`
    3. Rollback migrations: `drush mr <id_of_migration>`
    4. Reset failed migrations (review the status table (`drush ms`) to see any pending migrations): `drush mrs <id_of_migration>`
+4. Overridden migrations must be in your own custom module and that module needs to be enabled.
-4. Double and triple check for typos in the migration files.
+5. Double and triple check for typos in the migration files.
 Make sure the field names, content type, taxonomy vocabularies, and machine names for the Localist API keys are correct.